 The six-course, 18-credit Certificate Program prepares students to become a Medical Administrative Assistant.
 The program is designed for students entering the field of medical assistant administration, primarily in a medical office.
 The certificate allows students to master a set of skills pertaining to the performance of various office administration duties in a healthcare environment.
 This program focuses on practical learning of medical office functions, medical coding, insurance procedures, electronic records management and financial practices.
-This program provides students with access to the National Healthcareer Association (NHA) portal used to practice, prepare and sit for the Medical Administrative Assistant Certification Exam.
+This program provides based practice required in a technological world, enabling them to use resources and collaborate in working toward the goal of students with access to the National Healthcareer Association (NHA) portal used to practice, prepare and sit for the Medical Administrative Assistant Certification Exam.